MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/GS-e-invoicing-complete-publish-deploy-globalization-feature.md

 ## Remove feature versions

-In RCS, you can select **Cancel** to remove a specific electronic invoicing feature version from a service environment, if it was deployed there.
+You can select **Cancel deployment** command to remove a specific electronic invoicing feature version from the service, if it was deployed there.
+You can see in the **Deployed to the service** column if a specific feature version is deployed to the service or not.

-> [!IMPORTANT]
-> The **Cancel** button works only for service environments.
-It doesn't remove anything from the connected application for the current electronic invoicing feature.

 ## Rebase electronic invoicing features